TriplyDB/Documentation/docs/triply-api/index.md

 On the other hand, when we are filtering based on IDs - or in linked data terms, based on the IRI - , as in the first example, we don't use comparison operators.

 ##### Language filtering
 The only idiomatic case is the literal with a language tag and `rdf:langString` as a datatype.
-This literal is represented as ` { value: "example-string", language: "en" }` and the scalar is `RdfsLangString` .
-This means that in order to filter using a value of this scalar type, you have to execute the query bellow:
+This literal is represented as ` { value: "example-string", language: "en" }` and the corresponding scalar is `RdfsLangString` .
+This means that in order to filter using a value of this scalar type, you have to execute the query below:

 ```graphql
 {